opentracing/opentracing.io/content/docs/overview/tags-logs-baggage.md

 ---
-title: "Tags, Logs and Baggage"
+title: Tags, logs and baggage
 ---